-Do the Hello Bebop and Friends routine.
+Do the Hello Bebop routine.
 Play some music.
 Say hopscotch.
 Ask the children to pretend they are playing hopscotch.
 Continue with the game, varying the activity you say.

-- · Ask the children to look at the Storysong in Lesson 3 of their Student's Book.
-Play the audio. - Ask the children to sing the Storysong along with you.

-2 Connect the band member to the game.

-- Turn back to Lesson 4.
-Point to the picture of hopscotch and ask the children if they remember who asked Susie to play hopscotch in the Storysong. - Then ask the children to connect Eddy to the hopscotch using the color you say.
+- Listen and sing the Storysong. - Ask the children to look at the Storysong in Lesson 3 of their Student's Book.
+Play the CD.
+(51) - Ask the children to sing the Storysong along with you. - Connect the band member to the game. - Turn back to Lesson 4.
+Point to the picture of hopscotch and ask the children if they remember who asked Susie to play hopscotch in the Storysong.